lascar/alphawholesale/doc/attached_product.md

 ## how it is forged?

-The broker can forge them and then supplier can be warn by mail when there is a new tender or customer when there is a new offer that concerns it.
+The broker can forge them and then supplier can be warn by mail when there is a new request or customer when there is a new offer that concerns it.

 A supplier must be able to create a new one on the fly when he makes a new offer.
  Idem for a custome